Sargis-Hovsepyan/Sargis-Hovsepyan/README.md

 ## 🚀 About Me

 ⚡I am Sargis, an enthusiastic learner and developer👩‍💻!
-The world of computer science amazes me and tackels my curiosity. ✨I am currently pursuing my Bachalor's degree in Computer Science and Engineering (CSE). 👨‍🎓 I love to explore the theoretical basis of Computer Science and always try to build a strong connection between theoretical and practical scenarios in CSE.
+The world of computer science amazes me and tackels my curiosity. ✨I am currently pursuing my Bachelor's degree in Computer Science and Engineering (CSE). 👨‍🎓 I love to explore the theoretical basis of Computer Science and always try to build a strong connection between theoretical and practical scenarios in CSE.
 I am also a student of 42 Yerevan programming school 🔥.